Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Abstract

 \section{Abstract}

 We consider unsourced random access (uRA) in a cell-free (CF) user-centric wireless network, where a large number of potential users compete for a random access slot, while only a finite subset is active.
-The random access users transmit codewords of length $L$ symbols from a shared codebook, which are received by $B$ geographically distributed radio units (RUs) equipped with $M$ antennas each.
+The random access users transmit codewords of length $L$ symbols from a shared codebook, which are received by $B$ geographically distributed radio units (RUs), each equipped with $M$ antennas.
 Our goal is to devise and analyze a \emph{centralized} decoder to detect the transmitted messages (without prior knowledge of the active users) and estimate the corresponding channel state information.
 A specific challenge lies in the fact that, due to the geographically distributed nature of the CF network, there is no fixed correspondence between codewords and large-scale fading coefficients (LSFCs).
-This makes current ``activity detection'' approaches which make use of this fixed LSFC-codeword association not directly applicable.
-To overcome this problem, we propose a scheme where the access codebook is partitioned in ``location-based'' subcodes, such that users in a particular location make use of the corresponding subcode.
-The joint message detection and channel estimation is obtained via a novel {\em Approximated Message Passing} (AMP) algorithm to estimate the linear superposition of matrix-valued "sources" corrupted by Gaussian noise.
-The matrices to be estimated exhibit zero rows for inactive messages and Gaussian-distributed rows corresponding to the active messages.
-The asymmetry in the LSFCs and message activity probabilities leads to \emph{different statistics} for the matrix sources, which distinguishes the AMP formulation from previous cases.In the regime where the codebook size scales linearly with $L$, while $B$ and $M$ are fixed, we present a rigorous high-dimensional analysis of the proposed AMP algorithm.
-Then, exploiting the fundamental decoupling principle of AMP, we provide a comprehensive analysis of Neyman-Pearson message detection, along with the subsequent channel estimation.
+This makes current activity detection approaches which make use of this fixed LSFC-codeword association not directly applicable.
+To overcome this problem, we propose a scheme where the access codebook is partitioned in location-based subcodes, such that users in a particular location make use of the corresponding subcode.
+The joint message detection and channel estimation is obtained via a novel {\em Approximated Message Passing} (AMP) algorithm for a linear superposition of matrix-valued sources corrupted by noise.
+The statistical asymmetry in the fading profile and message activity leads to \emph{different statistics} for the matrix sources, which distinguishes the AMP formulation from previous cases.
+In the regime where the codebook size scales linearly with $L$, while $B$ and $M$ are fixed, we present a rigorous high-dimensional (but finite-sample) analysis of the proposed AMP algorithm.
+Exploiting this, we then present a precise (and rigorous) large-system analysis of the message missed-detection and false-alarm rates, as well as the channel estimation mean-square error.
 The resulting system allows the seamless formation of user-centric clusters and very low latency beamformed uplink-downlink communication without explicit user-RU association, pilot allocation, and power control.
 This makes the proposed scheme highly appealing for low-latency random access communications in CF networks.